All Episodes

 And so for that strategy to work, they have to hide their true intent.

-So the Komintang realized until 1927.
+So the Kuomintang realized until 1927.

-land in China and then Stalin made a judgment.
+And then Stalin made a judgment.

 Now it's the time for the Chinese communists to take over.

-So then they had operations everywhere.
+So then they had uprisings everywhere.

 But this strategy was still working.

-So then in the Second World War, the Chinese communists under the instructions of Stalin and also Chinese communists realized how important the United Front is.
+So then in the Second World War, the Chinese communists, under the instructions of Stalin and also Chinese communists, realized how important the United Front is.

 And indeed, the American government was fooled by the Chinese communists at that time.